Discover

 This page describes buckets, a resource in Cloud Storage.
 For a general overview of how Cloud Storage works, see the Cloud Storage product overview.

-BucketsBuckets are the basic containers that hold your data.
+BucketsBuckets are the basic containers that hold your data as objects.
 Everything that you store in Cloud Storage must be contained in a bucket.
 You can use buckets to organize your data and control access to your data, but unlike directories and folders, you cannot nest buckets.

 There is no limit to the number of buckets you can have in a project or location.